andrewhao/beautiful-systems-with-phoenix-contexts-talk/slides.md

 ## Linguistic precision & domain clarity

-Embrace the nuances of our domain models
+**Embrace the nuances** of our domain models

 ---

 class: middle center

+## Practical architecture tools

+Concept sharing & anti-corruption layers

-## Ship aggregates around between contexts
+Ship aggregates around between contexts

-Thus simplifying the operational compexity of your data
+Use an event bus

 ---

 class: middle center

-## Use an event bus

-Decouple contexts even further, with nice scalability advantages

----

-class: middle center
+## Used the full power of the BEAM

-## Lean on types, pattern matching and typespecs
+Lean on message passing, OTP, pattern matching and typespecs

-Elixir gives us great tools to enforce data integrity and system boundaries

 ---